Vaginderpal/Eth-AX-module-1/README.md

 ### testRequire
 1. The testRequire function takes an input parameter _i and checks if it is greater than 10 using the require statement.
 2. If the condition evaluates to false, it throws an exception with the error message "Input must be greater than 10".
+3. conditions before execution return values from calls to other functions.

 ### testRevert
 1. The testRevert function also takes an input parameter _i and checks if it is smaller than or equal to 5.